P2UX/ClientLibraries/docs/general/applicense.md

 All applications using the *P2UX Rendering Library (PRL)* are required to initialize the *PRL* with an application license.
 This license is used to identify the application and authenticate with *Builder* when fetching application bundles.

 ## Online Use
 The default method of initializing the *PRL* is to provide the application license as a string to the `P2UXAppCreator` at startup.
-When providing the license as a string, the application must contact Builder the first time the application is run to authenticate the license and download the details of the license.
+When providing the license as a string, the application must contact *Builder* the first time the application is run to authenticate the license and download the details of the license.
 The license details are stored securely on the device and provide the *PRL* the information needed to get an application started.
-Once its fetched the license successfully, it doesn't need to authenticate again.
+Once the license has been fetched successfully, the PRL does NOT need to authenticate with *Builder* for subsequent launches of the application.
+It only needs to authenticate once during the installed lifetime of the application.

 To retrieve the application license in *Builder*: